sher1w/sher1w/Readme.md

 ## Background

-- Interned as a **pentesting & network analysis intern** in 2025 — got comfortable with reading systems from the outside in, which has genuinely made me a better developer
-- A handful of **IIT certifications** in cybersecurity, project management, and systems
+- A handful of **IIT certifications** in Porgramming, project management, and systems
 - Comfortable with **Java, Python, C, C++** and working in Linux environments
-- Know my way around **React, FastAPI, Firebase, MySQL, Git**
+- Know my way around **React,  Flask, Firebase, MySQL, Git**

 ---